GU-CLASP/GU-CLASP.github.io/content/pages/research/language-and-perception-group/index.md

 It offers two standing PhD courses:

-  - Language, Action, and Perception (for more info: [English](https://gul.gu.se/public/courseId/82742/lang-en/publicPage.do) and [Swedish](./Syllabus/Language, Action and Perception.pdf).
+  - Language, Action, and Perception (for more info: [English](https://gul.gu.se/public/courseId/82742/lang-en/publicPage.do) and [Swedish](./Syllabus/Language, Action and Perception.pdf)).
-  - Representation of Meaning (for more info: [English](https://gul.gu.se/public/courseId/82744/lang-en/publicPage.do) and [Swedish](./Syllabus/Representations of Meaning.pdf).
+  - Representation of Meaning (for more info: [English](https://gul.gu.se/public/courseId/82744/lang-en/publicPage.do) and [Swedish](./Syllabus/Representations of Meaning.pdf)).

 In 2018 we also organised (together with the Dialogue group) Workshop on Dialogue and Perception.
 For more details, please see [here](https://gu-clasp.github.io/events/conferences/dialogue-and-percetion-workshop/).